 18 Some modules will only be reassessed at the next opportunity as alternative forms of assessment may be neither practical, appropriate or fulfill the learning outcomes of the element or module in question.

-23.3.
-The relevant Departmental Office will co-ordinate the arrangements for any reassessment (except the planning and operation of any formal examinations) and must notify the students of the new date for the submission of coursework for any reassessment.
+and must notify the students of the new date for the submission of coursework for any reassessment.

 24.0.
 "Compensated Credit" and Awards